khanyezi/Business-plan/Khanyezi.md

 as well as high interest costs.

 ## Industry
 We believe that we will have a competitive advantage due to the current industry structure.
 Our current competitors are the major banks, for example Standard Bank, ABSA, FNB and NedBank and any other organization offering student loans.
 These institutions require a guarantor earning at least R3,000 and the guarantor is obliged to make interest payments while the student is studying.
 It is often difficult for students to find someone to agree with this, especially those from low or no income families.The interest payments are often burdensome for guarantors earning as little as R3,000.

 We also believe that there is a plethora of unused student-specific data which has been overlooked by these incumbents due to lack of access to or knowledge of such data.
 The traditional application process is long, we aim to reduce application time to minutes for most applications.
 The current structure also excludes individual investors from participating and we aim to increase access to this investment vehicle.

-Our business will have a competitive edge because we will base our loans on non-traditional student data information for example:
+Our business will have a competitive edge because we will base our loans on non-traditional student information, for example:
 * Academic performance
 * Degree
 * Years to complete degree